 Kasper Rouschop is an associate professor and group leader at the department of radiotherapy.
 He obtained his Ph.D. in nephrology at the University of Amsterdam in 2006 with Sandrine Florquin, Jan J. Weening, and Steven T. Pals.
-Currently, he is the principal scientist of a group focused on unraveling the role of hypoxia-induced autophagy and further exploit this to improve cancer therapy.
+Currently, he is the principal scientist of a group focused on unraveling the role of hypoxia-induced autophagy and extracellular vesicle secretion.

-In the past years he received prestigious grants for personal funding (VENI (2007), KWF (2012)) and project funding (KWF (2010 and 2015), STOPhersentumoren.nl (2013), WWCR (2015)) as principal investigator.
-His recent interests are unravelling the mechanisms of hypoxia-induced autophagy and related mechanisms to exploit this knowledge for improvement of treatment efficacy.
-Results obtained have lead to an investigator driven phase I/II trial in patients suffering from small cell lung cancer (SCLC) and glioblastoma multiforme (start in summer 2016).
+In the past years he received prestigious grants for personal funding (VENI (2007), KWF (2012)) and project funding (KWF (2010, 2015, 2019), STOPhersentumoren.nl (2013), WWCR (2015), ZZF (2019)) as principal investigator.
+His recent interests are unravelling the mechanisms of hypoxia-induced autophagy and extracellular vesicle secretion to exploit this knowledge for improvement of treatment efficacy.
+Pre-clinical results from his group have lead to multiple investigator driven phase I/II trial in patients suffering from small cell lung cancer (SCLC) and glioblastoma multiforme .

 Kim Kampen is an assistant professor and group leader at the department of radiotherapy.
 During her Ph.D.
 (2013-2015), Kim worked with Prof. de Bont (University of Groningen) on the role of vascular endothelial growth factors in pediatric acute myeloid leukemia.
 From June 2015 onwards, she performed postdoctoral research at the Catholic University (KU Leuven, Belgium) with Prof. Kim De Keersmaecker, studying the role of ribosomal gene defects in cancer.
 She identified the so called “oncoribosomes”, mutant ribosomes that have specific advantageous translational capacities in T-cell leukemia.
 Kim showed that RPL10 R98S mutant ribosomes accumulated on a serine synthesis enzyme to induce its translation, which fuels downstream purine synthesis to support leukemia progression in vivo (Kampen et al. Nature Communications 2019).
 Her current research is focused on the identification of new molecular mechanisms of serine/glycine synthesis upregulation in cancer, which allows building a patient stratification framework for cancers that can benefit from serine synthesis inhibiting compounds.
 She received several awards for her research, including the ASH abstract award in 2013, LTMT award for leukemia research in 2016, the AACR-Pezcoller Foundation Scholar-in-Training Award in 2017, and the Rimaux Bartier donation award for best-ranked postdoctoral researcher in 2018